jireh-personal/BE_EXAM__jireh_macayaon/README.md

 INSTALLATION -----------------------------

 1. Clone or Download the file.
+2. composer install
+3. npm install
+4. cp .env.example .env
+5. php artisan key:generate
-2. Setup a Database in your phpmyadmin
+7. Setup a Database in your phpmyadmin
-3. Go to application .ENV file and edit the port, db_name, db_username & db_password
+8. Go to application .ENV file and edit the port, db_name, db_username & db_password
-4. run php artisan migrate or php artisan migrate:fresh --seed
+9. run php artisan migrate or php artisan migrate:fresh --seed
-5. if you run only php artisan migrate please run php artisan db:seed to populate some dummy data maximun of 50 records
+10. if you run only php artisan migrate please run php artisan db:seed to populate some dummy data maximun of 50 records
-6. optional: npm run watch
+11. optional: npm run watch

 CREDENTIALS ------------------------------